-You know when you spend all this time on something for your fashion business and there’s some sort of technical glitch that just ruins it all?
+You know when you spend all this time on something for your fashion business and then there’s some sort of unexpected technical glitch that loses all your work?
 This happened to me.
-I wrote a long business owner musing all about how I’d been feeling a little guilty lately because I’d been letting the summer influence my work drive.
-I hit “Save” and something went wacko and the whole damn thing went away.
+I wrote a long business owner musing and when I hit “Save” something went wrong and the whole damn thing went away.
 Gone.

 So I got upset.
 Of course.

 And then my partner who was working next to me said something along the lines of “Why don’t you get in the habit of making sure things are saved as you are writing?”
 While I know he meant well and was trying to help, it was NOT what I needed to hear at that moment.

 I know I need to pay more attention to things like that, and I often don’t.

 I know that his point was simply about a way that I can improve or tweak my process to make sure that the disappearing blog post doesn’t happen again.
 (It’s happened before.)

 But the fact that I know he’s right doesn’t matter.

 I got annoyed because I don’t like people telling me what I do wrong.

 First, the obvious lesson of always, always, always double-check to make sure that whatever you’ve been spending time on is backed up, saved, copied, whatever.

 Second, and more importantly, don’t let your ego get in the way of your growth.